Sonnenmaschine/Kottiquiz/README.md

 - Runs entirely in the browser
 - Response data is stored in `localStorage` on the device – nothing is sent to a server
 - An admin view (accessible via a link at the bottom of the start screen) shows aggregated results per format and allows CSV export
+- Light and dark mode (toggle in the header; preference is saved locally)
-- Designed for tablet use (768px+), also works on desktop
+- Designed for tablet use, responsive down to mobile

 ---

-## Design
+## Design & accessibility

-The interface uses a brutalist aesthetic with high-contrast black and white, no rounded corners, and uppercase typography.
+The interface uses a brutalist aesthetic with high-contrast black and white, no rounded corners, and thick borders.
 Colour is used semantically only (KERN UX design system colour tokens for success/error states).

+Accessibility was a priority: both light and dark mode meet WCAG 2.1 / BITV AA contrast requirements, touch targets are at least 44px, and text is set without all-caps for better legibility.

 ---